Quantum obstructions for $N=1$ infinite distance limits -- Part I: $g_s$ obstructions: General overview and a simple example

 For the O-type A orientifold, the relevant moduli in the vector multiplet sector are

 where $\tau$ is the Type IIB axio-dilaton, $J$ is the K\"ahler form on K3 and $U$ is the complex structure of $T^2$.
 The type II degeneration of $V$ described above then is $U\to\ii\infty$.

 To establish that this limit is $g_s$-obstructed in the sense of Definition~\ref{def:2fusionheunconnected}, we consider corrections to the $\cN=2$ K\"ahler potential due to D$(-1)$-instantons.
-By performing two T-dualities along the $T^2$, the O-type A orientifold with O7- and O3-planes is mapped to Type I string theory with O9-planes wrapping the full internal space ${\rm K3}\times T^2$ and O5-planes wrapping $T^2$.
-A special instance of such a model is the Bianchi--Sagnotti--Gimon--Polchinski orbifold~\cite{Bianchi:1990tb,Gimon:1996rq} for which the K3 is realized at its orbifold point $T^4/\mathbb{Z}_2$.\footnote{The K3-moduli are part of the hypermultiplet sector such that for our analysis of the vector multiplet sector, we can focus w.l.o.g. on the orbifold point in the K3 moduli space.} In Type I language, the relevant physical moduli at tree-level are given by
+By performing two T-dualities along the $T^2$, the O-type A orientifold with O7-planes is mapped to Type I string theory with O9-planes wrapping the full internal space ${\rm K3}\times T^2$.
+A special instance of such a model is the Bianchi--Sagnotti--Gimon--Polchinski orbifold~\cite{Bianchi:1990tb,Gimon:1996rq} for which the K3 is realized at its orbifold point $T^4/\mathbb{Z}_2$.\footnote{The K3-moduli are part of the hypermultiplet sector such that for our analysis of the vector multiplet sector, we can focus w.l.o.g. on the orbifold point in the K3 moduli space.
+At this point additional O5-planes wrapping the $T^2$-factor of $V$ arise at the fixed points of the $\mathbb{Z}_2$-orbifold action.} In Type I language, the relevant physical moduli at tree-level are given by

 where $\phi$ is the 10d Type IIB dilaton, $M_s$ the 10d string scale and $U_I$ is the complex structure of the torus.
 The three complex moduli $(S,T,U_I)$ form the scalar components of three vector multiplets that are T-dual to the O-type A vector multiplets mentioned above.
 More precisely, T-duality identifies